 2. Keep All Control

 The advantage of many mobile monetization SDKs is that their code is openly available.
 Therefore, you gain full insights into the code, a good starting ground to help identify any wanted or unwanted behavior.
 Transparency is important so that you maintain control over any structural addition to the code that could impact your app, a key reason why our HyBid SDK is available as open source to publishers.
-The benefits go both ways: by providing an open and collaborative environment to our publishers, we are able to fix any bugs quickly and efficiently to ensure a smooth and trouble-free ad experience.
+The benefits go both ways: by providing an open and collaborative environment to our publishers, we can fix any bugs quickly and efficiently to ensure a smooth, trouble-free ad experience.

 3. Entice Brands With Baked-In Ad Measurability

-Speaking about user experience, mobile monetization SDKs will offer features that help you control how ad creatives are shown to your audiences.
-By choosing formats such as native ads or rewarded videos you can easily integrate non-disruptive ads into the user journey.
-Some monetization partners even offer custom ad formats such as expandable banners, playable ads or splash ads to help you further customize when, where, and how your users experience ads.
+Speaking of UX, mobile monetization SDKs will offer features that help you control how ad creatives are shown to your audiences.
+By choosing ad formats such as native ads or rewarded interstitial video ads you can easily integrate non-disruptive ads into the user journey.
+Some monetization partners even offer custom ad formats such as expandable banners, playable ads, or splash ads to help you further customize when, where, and how your users experience ads.